RamenVentures/Operating-Manual/README.md

 - **New Knowledge**: Will a new technology make something possible, easier, cheaper, or more powerful?

 ##### 6. Is this a world-class team?
 (Great Team)
-Is there evidence of the founders:
-- Executing successfully against the opportunity?
-- Experimenting and learning rapidly?
+- Is the ratio between what they've achieved and how long they've been working on it in the top 10%?
-- Attracting world-class people?
+- Are they attracting world-class people?

 ##### 7. Is this the right team?
 (Founder/Market Fit)